-I think I’ve mentioned this before, but I frequently look at raw diet cookbooks and websites – I don’t think there’s anything wrong with cooking food, but I love using them as a resource for healthy desserts and figuring out variations on flavors – those raw people can get super creative, and they usually only use whole foods which is great.
+I think I’ve mentioned this before, but I frequently look to raw diet cookbooks and websites for inspiration.
+I don’t think there’s anything wrong with cooking food, but I love using raw foods resources for healthy desserts and figuring out variations on flavors.
+Those raw people can get super creative, and they usually only use whole foods which is great.

-Case in point – they’ve been doing the flax cracker thing forever, they just dehydrate them instead of baking them.
-I’ve hardly ever seen a recipe for this kind of flax crackers that wasn’t raw, so I decided to see if they worked as well in a standard oven since I don’t own a dehydrator.
+Case in point: they’ve been doing the flax seed cracker thing forever — they just dehydrate them instead of baking them.
+I’ve hardly ever seen a recipe for flax crackers that wasn’t raw, so I decided to see if they worked as well in a standard oven since I don’t own a dehydrator.

-As you can see I went right up to the edges – this recipe makes a perfect amount for a standard cookie sheet.
-In retrospect, I would probably not go quite up to the edges next time, they tended to cook a bit faster than everything else and ended up a bit too crispy (read: “burnt”) – make sure to keep an eye on these and take them out when the edges start to get browned.
+As you can see I went right up to the edges — this recipe makes a perfect amount for a standard cookie sheet.
+In retrospect, I would probably not go quite up to the edges next time as they tended to cook a bit faster than everything else and ended up a bit too crispy (read: “burnt”).
+Make sure to keep an eye on these and take them out when the edges start to get browned.
 If the middle isn’t quite cooked enough you can leave them on the pan for a few minutes to finish baking.